 – Are you a solitary person who takes yourself too seriously?
 You very well might be if you’ve attracted Lynx into your life.
 Well, the good news is that Lynx has an excellent sense of whimsical, kittenish, light-hearted play, and it’s time for you to find the things in your life which make you child-like again, laugh again, and live again.
 Solitude is no excuse for taking oneself too seriously after all, and like any Lynx will teach you – you can certainly play and have fun by yourself.

-- On a shamanic or spiritual level, Lynx teaches manipulation of time and space in otherworlds.
-This is a necessary tool of the shaman, and Lynx is one of the few animals who willingly teaches it.
-This manipulation enables us to visit memories and the future, bend and fit multiple spaces, and lengthen or shorten time in order to better understand energy and in order to better heal when shamanising.
+– On a practical animism / spiritual level, Lynx teaches manipulation of time and space in otherworlds.
+This is a necessary tool of the practical animist, and Lynx is one of the few animals who willingly teaches it.
+This manipulation enables us to visit memories and the future, bend and fit multiple spaces, and lengthen or shorten time in order to better understand energy and in order to better heal when practicing animism.
 This ability is of itself a mystery, which is why Lynx is one of the better teachers of this lesson.

 – Seduction and eye contact is a realm in which the Lynx is master.
 It might be time to learn how to use the expressiveness of your own eyes to sway others, or it might be time to learn how the eye is significant as a symbol in your spirituality.
 What does it mean to look, see and record information.
 What are the colours you can see?
 What can other creatures see that you can’t?
 What are the mysteries implied in this?
 Is the idea of seeing more seductive?
 Or frightening?
 What can you see that others can’t?